-Writing Prompt: Finding Independence - The Write Practice
+Writing Prompt: Finding Independence

 Writing Prompt: Find Independence

-For today’s writing prompt, choose from one of the scenarios below in which a protagonist will have to fight for his or her independence from something or someone else.
+For today's writing prompt, choose from one of the scenarios below in which a protagonist will have to fight for their independence from something or someone else.
 Feel free to make it personal or completely fictional.

 It'll be more fun than a pair of sparklers!